 Back to blog

-Surviving the holidays with new tech: Practical tips for parents
+New year, new tech: Practical tips for parents after gifting kids devices

-Surviving the holidays with new tech: Practical tips for parents
+New year, new tech: Practical tips for parents after gifting kids devices

 1. Start with a safety talk

-• “Do you know what the age ratings on games and apps mean?”
+• “Do you know what age ratings on games and apps mean?”

 • “What do you think happens when we share too much personal information online?”

-• “Have you ever seen a pop-up in a game asking for money?
-What do you think about that?”
+• “Have you ever seen a pop-up asking for money or personal details?
+What would you do?”

 For a deeper dive into this topic, check out The Ultimate Digital Parenthood Guide to Surviving the Holidays.